asa55/azure-virtual-network-docs-as-flashcards/Deck/Overview/About-Virtual-Network/1-What-is-Azure-Virtual-Network.md

 ######

-What is Azure Virtual Network the fundamental building block of?
+Azure Virtual Network the fundamental building block of

 %

-Your private network in Azure
+your private network in Azure

 #####

-What does Azure virtual network enable Azure resources to do?
+Azure virtual network enables Azure resources to securely communicate with

 %

-Securely communicate with:

 - Each other
 - The internet